 For example, a Brazilian wants to buy products from a company in another country, Ebanx’s services will help them do that.

 It also aims to help companies outside of LATAM receive payments from people in the region, even if the Latin American consumers only have domestic credit cards that can’t be used for international purchases.
 Ebanx was founded in 2012 and is worth over $1 billion.

 Founded in 2012, Guiabolso is a personal finance platform that helps Brazilians understand their finances.
 Customers don’t have to make an excel sheet to calculate their expenses and come up with a budget.
-Guiabolso’s app tracks how much money it customers earn and how they spend it, like an automatic digital invoice.
+Guiabolso’s app tracks how much money its customers earn and how they spend it, like an automatic digital invoice.
 It also offers personalized finance tips based on their accounts.

 Growing Opportunities in Brazilian Fintech

 If you’re ready to expand into Latin America with your fintech venture, contact us at email@example.com.
-We can create the perfect market entry plan, whether its for Brazil, Mexico, or any other country.
+We can create the perfect market entry plan, whether it’s for Brazil, Mexico, or any other country.

-And if you are dying for more insights on the Brazilian market, check out the Business in Brazil Report!
+And if you are dying for more insights on the Brazilian market, check out the Business in Brazil report!